Rutvik-C/Recipease/README.md

 2. Recommends similar food items to user based on users liked items
 3. Alerts the user if there are any allergens present in the food item
 4. Provides recipe, video recipe, nutritional values, and similar items for a selected item

+# Note
+This application is being updated
+You can find a stable working version of the application here: https://github.com/malharbangdiwala/MiniProject21